redpanda-data/connect/website/docs/components/inputs/redis_list.md

 ### `url`

-`string` The URL of a Redis server to connect to.
+The URL of a Redis server to connect to.

+Type: `string`
+Default: `"tcp://localhost:6379"`

 ```yaml
 # Examples